 Often rated one of the happiest cities in the world, it’s easy to see why.
 The cobbled pavements, gorgeous architecture and calm atmosphere make Copenhagen one incredibly charming city to holiday in.
 I fell in love with the cosy cafés, colourful neighbourhoods and the amazing coffee culture (though that last one wasn’t so easy on the wallet!)

-It’s a small city, so a weekend (or a long weekend, like I did) is the perfect amount of time to explore the best parts of the city, and get a taste for the Danish culture.
+It’s a small city, so a weekend (or a long weekend, like I did) is the perfect amount of time to explore the best parts of the city.
+I spent three full days in Copenhagen (landing late Saturday and staying until Tuesday morning), and really loved getting a taste for the Danish culture.
 Keep an eye out on Ryanair and EasyJet, and you can find some seriously cheap flight deals too.
 We got our return flights for just over £50; nearly worth having to stuff our handbags into our suitcases at the gate (thanks again, EasyJet!)

 Read on to find out: